Highlander (franchise): Highlander (1986)

 In the film's main story, the ozone layer deteriorates and many are killed by solar radiation by 1994, including Brenda Wyatt (now said to be Connor's wife).
-In 1999, MacLeod supervises a team that creates an energy Shield across the planet.
+In 1999, MacLeod supervises a team that creates an energy shield across the planet.
 Earth is protected but can no longer see the sky or natural sunlight.
-By 2024, humanity is now largely in despair as society is overwhelmed by violence and crime.
-The Shield is now under control of The Shield Corporation (TSC), which charges countries heavily for its protection.
+By 2024, humanity is largely in despair as society is overwhelmed by violence and crime.
+The shield is now under control of The Shield Corporation (TSC), which charges countries heavily for its protection.
 Having won the Prize in 1985, MacLeod became mortal and has physically aged into a frail old man.
 Worried the Highlander may still return to Zeist, Katana sends immortal henchmen after him.
 MacLeod defends himself and his attackers die, their immortal energies restoring his youth.
 He allies with Louise Marcus (Virginia Madsen), a political radical who knows the ozone has healed and that TSC is covering up the truth in order to continue profits.
 Joining them is Ramírez, whom MacLeod summons back to life through their magical bond.
-They fight Katana and finally free Earth from the Shield.
+They fight Katana and free Earth from the shield.

-When Highlander II was released in 1991, it was poorly reviewed by critics worldwide, and is now considered to be one of the worst movies ever made.
+When Highlander II was released in 1991, it was poorly reviewed by critics worldwide, and is considered to be one of the worst films ever made.
 Russell Mulcahy was disappointed with the film and later made his own Renegade Version director's cut by re-editing the footage and removing all verbal reference to the immortals being aliens from a planet called Zeist.
 The Zeist footage was repurposed as a flashback to an ancient, technologically advanced civilization that existed on Earth before recorded history (the name and location of this civilization is not said).
-MacLeod and Ramírez were now said to have been members of this ancient society and it is stated that they, along with Katana and others, are once again rare human beings born with their immortality.
-While the movie still shows Ramírez wielding a form of magic, it is no longer called the Quickening.
-The rulers of this ancient society then banished the immortal revolutionaries and criminals to different points in the future, allowing Ramírez to be sent to ancient Egypt while MacLeod becomes a Highlander in 16th century Scotland, the two of them reuniting later.
+MacLeod and Ramírez were said to have been members of this ancient society and it is stated that they, along with Katana and others, are once again rare human beings born with their immortality.
+While the film still shows Ramírez wielding a form of magic, it is no longer called the Quickening.
+The rulers of this ancient society banished the immortal revolutionaries and criminals to different points in the future, allowing Ramírez to be sent to ancient Egypt while MacLeod becomes a Highlander in 16th century Scotland, the two of them reuniting later.
 It is said the winner of the Prize can either become mortal and live out their life "in the future" or choose to return to their original civilization in the distant past.

 In 2004, a Special Edition was released, featuring several distinct alterations, including new computer-generated visual effects throughout the film (and changing the Shield from red to dark blue as originally intended).
-Though many fans regarded the Renegade Version and Special Edition as being better than the original film, the general reception was still somewhat mixed.Highlander II: Seduced by Argentina.
-Dir.
-Jonathan Gaines.
-2004.
-DVD.
-Lions Gate Entertainment.
+Though many fans regarded the Renegade Version and Special Edition as being better than the original film, the general reception was still somewhat mixed.